 Registrant Eligibility and Program Capacity

 All registrants for the Summer Music Educators Workshop must be school and community music educators working with K–12 students.
-Participants must also be able to attend all activities over the course of the 4 day workshop.
+Participants must also be able to attend all activities over the course of the four-day workshop.
 Carnegie Hall reserves the right to cancel the registration of participants that do not meet these requirements.
+Workshop space is limited.

-Registrations will be processed on a first come, first served basis and are open until July 15, 2021.
+Applicants will be notified of their status beginning May 9, 2022, and then on a rolling basis.
 In the event that the workshop reaches capacity, Carnegie Hall will notify those participants outside of our capacity and place them on a waiting list in the event of cancellations.